jzw2/rust-capr/docs/main.typ

 - $F subset Q$ the set of final states
 - $delta: Q times Sigma -> P(Q)$, $P$ being the powerset function.
 The nondeterministic transition function that maps each state and character to possible states.

-The only difference here is the transition function, which can now map to multiple or zero states, in additon to just one state.
+The only difference here is the transition function, which can now map to multiple or zero states, in addition to just one state.

-The non determinstic finite state machine also has a similar accepts function.
+The non deterministic finite state machine also has a similar accepts function.

 A finite state machine $(Q, s, Sigma, F, delta)$ accepts a string $S$ when one of the following conditions are met:

 - $S = epsilon$ and $s in F$
 - $S = c dot S'$ and there exists a $q$ such that $delta(q, c) = q'$ and $M' = (Q, q', Sigma, F, delta)$ accepts $S'$

 A deterministic finite state machine is trivially a non deterministic finite state machine.
-However, it may be surprising to know the the converse is also true: any non deterministic finite state machine can be turned into a deterministic finite state machine which accepts the same language.
+However, it may be surprising to know the converse is also true: any non deterministic finite state machine can be turned into a deterministic finite state machine which accepts the same language.

 Additionally, a further extension of non deterministic machines can be created to also accept epsilon transitions, i.e. $delta: Q times (Sigma union { epsilon }) -> P(Q)$, $P$ being the powerset function.
 Note that the previous acceptance function is still valid due to the semantics of $epsilon$.